nychealth/coronavirus-data/trends/Readme.md

 People with COVID-19 are categorized based on the date of diagnosis, and are aggregated by full-weeks starting each Sunday and ending on Saturday.
 For example, a person who was diagnosed with COVID-19 on Monday, October 12, 2020 would be categorized as diagnosed during the week ending October 17, 2020.
 Note that sum of counts in this file may not match values in citywide tables because of records with missing geographic information.

+The rate of cases per 100,000 people is suppressed for a specific geography when the count of deaths is greater than 0 and less than 5 due to imprecise and unreliable estimates and also to protect patient confidentiality.

+Note that sum of counts in this file may not match values in citywide tables because of:
+* Records with missing geographic information
+* Cells that are suppressed due to imprecise and unreliable estimates or for the protection of patient confidentiality

 ### cases-by-day.csv

 This file contains citywide and borough-specific daily counts of probable and confirmed cases.
 Cases are aggregated by the date of diagnosis.
 To address variation in the number of cases diagnosed per day, we have included a 7-day average (mean).
 This is calculated as the average of number of cases on that day and the previous 6 days.